cbajapan/swift-fcsdk-ios/README.md

 | **iOS (device)**    |   ✅   |   N/A   |
 | **iOS (simulator)** |   ✅   |    ✅   |

+**Important Notice**

+While out SDK may work on older operating systems we only support the system minimum requirements.
+The system minimum requirements indicate what is available on the current latest release.
+Each release is cut at a commit of our SDK.
+That commit may support other system minimum version requirements.
+We do make changes to older versions.
+We improve and support on top of the latest version released.

+Applications developed with FCSDKiOS are compatible on operating systems running iOS 14 and later.
+Due to our operating system availability restrictions on devices that support iOS 14 and greater can be used.

+You may see different specs located in the `Package.swift` file or the `FCSDKiOS.podspec`.
+This does not mean we support a lower operating system.
+This is allowed in order to allow applications to import our SDK, but not use it at compile or run time with the appropriate checks in the applications code base.
+Some applications may wish to support older operating systems and only use FCSDKiOS if the application running it is an approved operating system.

+If you are having issues on an unsupported operating system please either upgrade you application's minimum verion or disclude the SDK on the said version.

 #### Please Follow this repository for the latest SDK notifications.